isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 is no stranger to IT project management.
 His role demands specific skillsets and efficiency, yet amidst the bustling world of technology, Vernon finds joy and fulfilment in spending quality time with his three children.
-His two daughters aged 15 and 12, and his nine year-old son enjoy skating with their dad amid lush greenery at East Coast Park and Gardens by the Bay.</p>
+His two daughters, Tiffany, 15 and Trenise, 12, and his nine year-old son Treyden enjoy skating with their dad amid lush greenery at East Coast Park and Gardens by the Bay.</p>
 <p>From managing essential laboratory support functions to managing new IT
 projects, and setting up the essential infrastructure for ACTRIS, Vernon shares that being a dad has honed his time management skills, fostering personal growth and increased efficiency at work.
 Prioritising important tasks at home and work ensures a balanced life, and he tries to separate work-related demands from family time.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_Fathers_Day___ACTRIS_Vernon.png" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_Fathers_Day___ACTRIS_Vernon.png">
 </div>
-<p>&nbsp;<em>Vernon and his two youngest children at the Mandai Wildlife Reserve, Bird Paradise</em>
+<p>&nbsp;<em>Vernon and his two youngest children Treyden and Trenise at the Mandai Wildlife Reserve, Bird Paradise</em>
 </p>
 <p>Whether bonding over catch-up meals with their favourite ramen or enjoying
 movie nights, Vernon's commitment to fostering meaningful connections with